What is Celebrate Recovery?

 Hope is available.
-There is a safe place for you to share your life struggles in churches all across the world.
+There is a safe place for you to share your life’s hurts, hang-ups and habits with others who are finding support and healing all over the world.
 There are people waiting at Celebrate Recovery to welcome you into their family and walk alongside you on this journey called life.

 Six features that make Celebrate Recovery unique are stated in “ Your First Step to Celebrate Recovery” by John Baker.